BR Team Page

 Manager Ozzie Guillen, who had won the 2005 World Series as a rookie manager, slipped to third place in 2006 (with a 90-72 record) and fourth in 2007 with a (72-90 record).
 The White Sox winning percentage of .444 was their worst since 1989, nearly 20 years earlier (when Guillen had been their everyday shortstop with a .270 OBP).

-The hitters were dead last in the league in batting average and OBP, but were second in home runs.
+The hitters were dead last in the American League in batting average and OBP, but were second in home runs.
 The homers did not, however, help the team score enough runs, as they finished last in the league in runs scored behind even the weak-hitting Royals.
 This was in spite of playing in a hitter's park (the park factor was 103).

 No regular position player hit over .275, scored 100 runs or had 100 RBI.
 However, Jim Thome had 35 home runs, Paul Konerko had 31, Jermaine Dye had 28, and young Josh Fields had over 20 although batting fewer than 400 times.
 Another youngster, Jerry Owens, stole over 30 bases although also batting fewer than 400 times.